-- 1. Drive West on Brevard Street (from Hillcrest) and turn right onto Talaflo Street. - 2.
-Turn right at Talaflo to the cul-de-sac, follow the circle to create a line leading to the Brevard Street stop sign. - 3.
-Once you reach the stop sign on Brevard Street, take an immediate right into the loop in front of the Kindergarten classrooms. - 4.
-Follow the loop around the Kindergarten classrooms, near the small playground. - 5.
-Carefully exit the loop by turning right, only.
+- Drive West on Brevard Street (from Hillcrest) and turn right onto Talaflo Street. - Stay as far right by the curb as possible, to allow passing traffic to flow smoothly and safely. - Follow the circle to create a line leading to the Brevard Street stop sign. - Do not block the intersection.
+Wait for the line to proceed forward before entering into the loop road's entrance. - Once you reach the stop sign on Brevard Street, take an immediate right into the loop in front of the Kindergarten classrooms. - Follow the loop around the Kindergarten classrooms, near the small playground. - Carefully exit the loop by turning right, only.

-Once you reach the beginning of the line a staff member will meet your car to take the temperature of each student in the car.
+Once you reach the beginning of the line a staff member will meet your car to greet your child and escort them to their classroom.
 Parents should not exit their cars.

-Once cleared, staff members will lead your child into their Kindergarten classroom.
-In the effort to stay safe and socially distanced, parents are not permitted to enter the classrooms.
+Staff members will lead your child into their Kindergarten classroom.
+In the effort to create a smooth morning transition, parents are not permitted to enter the classrooms.

 If your child is struggling to leave the car, parents may need to circle back around and try again.
-This may be inconvenient, but we need to respect the schedules of all our parents.
+This may be inconvenient, but we need to respect the schedules of all of our parents.